-Although those first words are still a couple of months away, your infant is learning a lot about language and will begin to distinguish between different sounds even though he or she doesn't understand what the words mean.
-By the end of this period babies recognize and respond to their own name.
+Although those first words are still a couple of months away, your infant is learning a lot about language and will begin to distinguish between different sounds, even though he or she doesn't understand what the words mean.
+By the end of this period, babies recognize and respond to their own name.

-Your baby will also learn how to use his or her voice, and cooing sounds may be mixed with other consonants such as "ba" and "da," and evolve into babbling like "bababababa," "dadadadada," or "mamamama."
+Your baby also will learn how to use his or her voice, and cooing sounds may be mixed with other consonants (such as "ba" and "da") and evolve into babbling like "bababababa," "dadadadada," or "mamamama."
 Talk to your infant and respond to the sounds he or she is making — this helps teach the social aspects of language and conversation.

 Learning Object Permanence

 Your baby also will begin to get a sense of object permanence (knowing that something can exist, even when it's out of sight).
 This knowledge will prompt your baby to search for an object that you have partially hidden and to drop toys and other objects over the side of a crib or high chair to watch you retrieve them.

 By doing this, babies learn that an object exists even after it's dropped out of sight and start understanding cause and effect (that an action causes a reaction).

 As your baby masters this concept, expect your little one to find more ways to make thing happen!

 Create a safe place for exploration (with supervision), because by the end of month 7, your baby will be rolling over, sitting, and reaching for everything.
 It's never too soon to childproof the playspace, even if your baby isn't mobile yet — it will happen before you know it.